jayschwa/dos.zig/README.md

 [Zig programming language](https://ziglang.org).
 Programs run in 32-bit [protected mode](https://wikipedia.org/wiki/Protected_mode) and require a resident [DPMI host](https://wikipedia.org/wiki/DOS_Protected_Mode_Interface).
-[CWSDPMI](https://sandmann.dotster.com/cwsdpmi) is required for environments that do not have DPMI built-in.
+[CWSDPMI](https://sandmann.dotster.com/cwsdpmi) is bundled with the executable for environments that do not have DPMI available.

+To comply with the [CWSDPMI license](https://sandmann.dotster.com/cwsdpmi/cwsdpmi.txt), published programs must provide notice to users that they have the right to receive the source code and/or binary updates for CWSDPMI.
+Distributors should indicate a site for the source in their documentation.

 This package is in a primordial state.
 It is a minimal demonstration of how to create a simple DOS program with Zig.
 Only basic file/terminal input/output are